 Double Vanity With Open Storage

 Large vanities can clog up a space because of their size.
 Counteract this effect by choosing a vanity with open storage, like in this bathroom by Amy Morris Interiors.
-The open shelf gives space for beautiful baskets to put your things in, and opens up the room as well.
-The vanity is painted in Benjamin Moore's Graphite, which contrasts with the white marble countertop.Continue to 7 of 14 below.
+The open shelf gives space for beautiful baskets to put your things in, and lends an airy feel to the space.
+The vanity is painted in Benjamin Moore's Graphite, which contrasts nicely with the white marble countertop.Continue to 6 of 13 below.

 Modern Bathroom With Facing Double Vanity